Last update: Version 2.23, February 4th, 2020

 Almost 3 years ago, I wrote an article on how to enhance the PowerShell Integrated Scripting Environment, or ISE.
 That seemed adequate for the Exchange admin back then, who mostly connected their PowerShell session to their his on-premises environment, and perhaps occasionally a bit of Exchange Online.

-Fast forward to 2015, most modern Exchange administrators not only require a connection – if any – to their Exchange on-premises environment, but likely to one or more of the Office 365 services as well.
-This includes Exchange On-Premises, Azure Active Directory, Exchange Online Protection and perhaps even Skype for Business Online, SharePoint Online, Azure Rights Management Services or Compliance Center.
+Fast forward to 2015, most modern Exchange administrators not only require a connection – if any – to their Exchange on-premises environment, but likely to one or more of the Office 365 services as well, including Exchange On-Premises, Azure Active Directory, Exchange Online Protection, Microsoft Teams, Skype for Business Online, SharePoint Online, Azure Rights Management Services or Compliance Center.

 All these services use a different PowerShell session, use a different endpoint FQDN, and in some cases require a locally installed PowerShell module.
 Likely common denominator is the credential used to access each of these services.
 So, tired of re-entering my credentials every time when switching from Exchange Online to Exchange Online Protection, I created a script with a set of functions to allow me connect to each individual Office 365 service or Exchange Online: